DGFiP Crypto Tax Audit in France: The 3-Year vs 10-Year Reassessment (2026)

 - If audited, engage a French tax lawyer immediately — do not respond to the DGFiP unrepresented.

-Waltio (French-specialised) and Koinly reconstruct history and produce 2086-consistent figures — the basis of a reconcilable file.
-Confirm the tool uses the 150 VH bis method and the 2026 PFU 31.4%, and that it lists foreign accounts so 3916-bis omissions are caught before the DGFiP catches them.
-Tools build the file; they do not handle the audit — that is a French tax lawyer.
+Waltio (built for the French market) and Koinly reconstruct history and produce 2086-consistent figures, the basis of a reconcilable file.
+Confirm the tool uses the 150 VH bis method and the 2026 PFU at 31.4%, and that it lists foreign accounts so 3916-bis omissions surface before the DGFiP raises them.
+A tool builds the file; it does not handle the audit, which is a French tax lawyer's role.

-Wag3s Folio maintains a continuously reconcilable multi-chain history — every declared figure reproducible from records — and flags foreign accounts and BNC-side income, so a holder is audit-ready before a contrôle and can reconcile against DAC8/CARF-reported data.
+Wag3s Folio maintains a continuously reconcilable multi-chain history, with every declared figure reproducible from records, and flags foreign accounts and BNC-side income, so a holder is audit-ready before a contrôle and can reconcile against DAC8/CARF-reported data.
+If a contrôle has begun, or there are prior unreported years to regularise, that is a French tax lawyer's terrain; Wag3s supplies the defence file, not the representation.
 See the Folio product page.

 Further reading